Kill the Flaw

 Kill the Flaw is the eleventh studio album by American rock band Sevendust.
 It is the third album that is self-produced and recorded at Architekt Music studio in Butler, New Jersey.
-It was released on October 2, 2015, through 7Bros.
+It was released on October 2, 2015, through Asylum Records and 7Bros.

 Promotion

 "Thank You" is the album's first single, which is available on iTunes and other digital outlets.
 On August 27, 2015, The lyric video for the song "Not Today" was made available for streaming via MetalSucks.net, MetalInsider.net and Metal Injection, as well through all digital retailers.
 On September 25, 2015, the band made the entire album available for streaming, one week ahead of release.

 To promote Kill the Flaw, Sevendust has created "The Making of Kill the Flaw", a series of three webisodes which give fans a look at the process of making the album.
 Each webisode is filled with exclusive content, behind the scenes footage, interviews, and sneak peeks at the album's songs.
 The first of three webisodes premiered on September 22.
 The second webisode premiered on September 29.
 The third webisode premiered on October 7.